alecsiacoman/smart-object-detection/README.md

-# Smart Object Recognition: Classification of Coffee Mugs and Water Bottles
+# Smart Object Recognition: Detection of Cups

 ## Introduction

 ### Problem Definition
-This project aims to build an **image classification system** capable of distinguishing between **coffee mugs** and **water bottles**.
-The model will be trained using a dataset of labeled images and deployed in a real-world scenario through a **mobile application** that captures photos and identifies the object category.
+This project aims to build an **object detection system** capable of identifying cups.
+The model will be trained using a dataset of labeled images and deployed in a real-world scenario through a **mobile application** that captures photos and identifies the object.

 This task falls under **pattern recognition** and **computer vision**, with practical relevance in retail inventory management, smart kitchen assistants, waste sorting, and accessibility tools.